2ndSightLab/ai-tracker/fixed.md

 6/11/2026 4:45 PM

-🟢 Well, int it's menu trailer fix it figued out how to mess up all the menus again.
-And the common trailer items don't exist everywhere.
-So it's worse.
+🟢 Well, int it's menu trailer fix the common menu items that are suposed to be at the bottom of every menu are not there.
+Fixing again.

 🟢 Had the agent rewrite the requimensts for requirements formatting to try to resolve that problem.
 It is rewriting the requirements now finally correctly and doing what it absolutely coudl not figure out in the middle of the night.